The Road to the Rock - a 9 day adventure like no other!

 You’re staying further up the road tonight at Mount Magnet, a classic outback town with a laidback lure.
 Beyond the Art Deco facades of the main drag, you’ll find fabulous old pubs like the Commercial Club Hotel Motel, which is hiding a cute little beer garden out back.
 Strewn with roped lights and edged by well-tended plants, it’s a peaceful spot to enjoy a thick steak or giant chicken Parma.

-Stay for a game of pool (the two well-lit tables are good excuse to bond with friendly locals) or take the two-block stroll back to your accommodation at Mount Magnet Caravan Park, or Miners' Rest Units and being sure to look up and admire the stars.
+Stay for a game of pool (the two well-lit tables are good excuse to bond with friendly locals) or take the two-block stroll back to your accommodation at Mount Magnet Caravan Park and being sure to look up and admire the stars.
 If you wish to wake up early for sunrise tomorrow, hit the hay early.

 Day 2: Mount Magnet – Cue